To apply for an Impact 100 Chicago grant, an organization must:

 - Be in operation as a 501(c)(3) public charity for a minimum of 36 months prior to applying for the grant.

 - Submit a Letter of Inquiry, which proposes a new project or program or expansion or continued support of an existing, proven project or program that will have a high impact and transformative effect on the organization and the community it serves.

-- Operate in the greater Chicagoland area, which includes: Cook, DuPage, Grundy, Kane, Kendall, Lake, McHenry, or Will County in the State of Illinois.
+- Operate and be headquartered in the greater Chicagoland area, outside the boundaries of the city of Chicago.
+Included counties are: Cook, DuPage, Grundy, Kane, Kendall, Lake, McHenry, or Will County in the State of Illinois.
 All grant monies must be used for the proposed project or program that provides services to people who live in these geographic areas.

 - Independently file an IRS Form 990 and/or be independently audited.
 In regards to this requirement, please note:

 - For an organization filing an IRS Form 990 annually, the most recently filed IRS Form 990 must be included in the Letter of Inquiry to verify operating revenues are in the required range.

 - For an organization not filing an IRS Form 990 or for a local applicant consolidated with other entities on a Form 990 (i.e. local chapter of a national organization), the applicant’s last full fiscal year audit report documenting revenues must be included in the Letter of Inquiry to verify operating revenues are in the required range.

 - In projects involving capital expenditures or improvements, own the property involved or have a long-term lease in effect as of the Letter of Inquiry due date with a minimum of five years remaining on the lease as of July 1 of the Impact Award year.

 - Use the full amount of the grant within 24 months.